 OXTR deletion in the AON does not alter brief dyadic social interaction patterns

 It is not known if loss of OXT signaling in the AON affects the microstructure of self-paced dyadic same-sex interactions.
 We therefore probed their interaction states and transitions between them in controlled conditions that allow for high resolution mapping of these behaviors (Fig. 1a,b).
 We benchmarked a cohort with selective adult deletion of OXTR in the AON (OXTRΔAON with bilateral injection of AAV1/2-CBA-Cre in adult male OXTRfl/fl mice) and its matched controls (Fig. 1c) against a cohort of mice with optogenetics-boosted global OXT release throughout the forebrain (AAV-mediated conditional ChR2 expression in the paraventricular nucleus of male OXT-Cre mice) and its matched controls (Fig.1d).
 As hypothesized, boosted OXT release led to a tendency toward more sampling events, with significantly shorter durations (Fig. 1e), suggesting subtle facilitation of interactions.
 In contrast, OXTRΔAON mice did not differ from controls in the number or duration of interaction states (Fig. 1f).
-Boosted OXT release led to more frequent transitions from approach into sampling behaviors and a decrease of aborted interactions after approaches were initiated (Fig. 1h), consistent with enhanced an social engagement.
+Boosted OXT release led to more frequent transitions from approach into sampling behaviors and a decrease of aborted interactions after approaches were initiated (Fig. 1h), consistent with enhanced social engagement.
 By contrast, OXTRΔAON mice showed no significant differences from matched controls in transition probabilities (Fig. 1i).
 Partner behavior remained unchanged across all groups (Supplementary Fig. 2), indicating no reactive effects during brief interactions.

 In summary, selective deletion of OXTR in the AON did not alter dyadic social interaction behavior during brief interactions, consistent with OXT acting mainly on social cognition in this cortex.
 We therefore wondered what consequences the selective impairment in social cognition may have in complex and dynamic social networks.